Centres and organizations

 - Victoria Subatomic Physics and Accelerator research centre (VISPA)

-National research networks are given the mandate to go forward with leading-edge and internationally recognized fundamental and applied research in areas critical to economic and social development.
-Canadian talent in research and development is applied to the business of developing the economy with the goal of improving the overall quality of life for Canadians.
+Networks conduct basic and applied research in areas critical to economic and social development, with the overall goal of improving the quality of life for Canadians.

-UVic faculty participate in the research programs of 8 of the 19 current national Networks of Centres of Excellence (NCEs):
+UVic faculty participate in the research programs of seven of the 12 current national Networks of Centres of Excellence:

 - Canadian Water Network (CWN)